 (40) A 'withdrawal without failure', if not previously approved, will be recorded against the relevant units.

-(41) The effective date for determination of eligibility for a refund is the date written advice is received by the Director, Student Services.
+(41) The effective date for determination of eligibility for a refund is the date written advice is received by the Director, Student Experience Team.
 Advice of withdrawal from a unit or course or request for a refund given to your lecturer or School is not sufficient.

 (42) If an application for refund is unsuccessful and a fail grade has been recorded against the unit(s) in which a refund is requested, the student may be eligible to apply for "withdrawal without failure".
 Such an application must be in accordance with Rule 2, clause (49)a and b, which allows a student to apply to the Head of School responsible for the unit (or the relevant Pro Vice Chancellor for units older than 12 months).
 The application must be made in writing to the Head of School within 12 calendar months of the last day of the study period to which the enrolment relates.
 The Head of School may approve a notation of "withdrawn" to be recorded against the relevant unit on the student's academic record.
 A "withdrawn without failure" authorisation from the Head of School does not reduce the student's financial liability for the unit.